w-v3/pactflow-python-coding-test/README.md

 to write clean, well-structured, and maintainable code.
 You will be tasked with adding some functionality to this codebase.

+We will be looking for the following aspects:

+1. The readability and clarity of your code; including aspects such as:
+    -   Naming conventions
+    -   Code structure
+    -   Comments
+    -   Documentation
+2. The correctness of your code; including aspects such as:
+    -   Handling of edge cases
+    -   Error handling
+    -   Testing
+3. The maintainability of your code; including aspects such as:
+    -   Modularity
+    -   Extensibility
+    -   Reusability
+4. Your familiarity with standard development tools and practices; including aspects such as:
+    -   Version control
+    -   Creating and using virtual environments
+    -   Documenting PRs and commits

 ## Development

 This project uses [Hatch](https://hatch.pypa.io) for managing the development